Pluto: Mass and size

-Pluto's diameter is 2376.6±3.2 km and its mass is 1.303±0.003×10^22 kg, 17.7% that of the Moon (0.22% that of Earth).
-Its surface area is 1.774443×10^7 km2, or just slightly bigger than Russia or Antarctica (particularly including the Antarctic sea ice during winter).
+Pluto's diameter is 2376.6±1.6 km and its mass is 1.303±0.003×10^22 kg, 17.7% that of the Moon (0.22% that of Earth).
+Its surface area is 1.774443×10^7 km2, or slightly bigger than Russia.
 Its surface gravity is 0.063 g (compared to 1 g for Earth and 0.17 g for the Moon).
 This gives Pluto an escape velocity of 4,363.2 km per hour / 2,711.167 miles per hour (as compared to Earth's 40,270 km per hour / 25,020 miles per hour).
 Pluto is more than twice the diameter and a dozen times the mass of Ceres, the largest object in the asteroid belt.
 It is less massive than the dwarf planet Eris, a trans-Neptunian object discovered in 2005, though Pluto has a larger diameter of 2,376.6 km compared to Eris's approximate diameter of 2,326 km.

 With less than 0.2 lunar masses, Pluto is much less massive than the terrestrial planets, and also less massive than seven moons: Ganymede, Titan, Callisto, Io, the Moon, Europa, and Triton.
-The mass is much less than thought before Charon was discovered.

 The discovery of Pluto's satellite Charon in 1978 enabled a determination of the mass of the Pluto–Charon system by application of Newton's formulation of Kepler's third law.
 Observations of Pluto in occultation with Charon allowed scientists to establish Pluto's diameter more accurately, whereas the invention of adaptive optics allowed them to determine its shape more accurately.

 Determinations of Pluto's size have been complicated by its atmosphere and hydrocarbon haze.
 In March 2014, Lellouch, de Bergh et al. published findings regarding methane mixing ratios in Pluto's atmosphere consistent with a Plutonian diameter greater than 2,360 km, with a "best guess" of 2,368 km.
 On July 13, 2015, images from NASA's New Horizons mission Long Range Reconnaissance Imager (LORRI), along with data from the other instruments, determined Pluto's diameter to be 2370 km, which was later revised to be 2372 km on July 24, and later to 2374±8 km.
-Using radio occultation data from the New Horizons Radio Science Experiment (REX), the diameter was found to be 2376.6±3.2 km.
+Using radio occultation data from the New Horizons Radio Science Experiment (REX), the diameter was found to be 2376.6±1.6 km.